Facebook throws more spaghetti at the wall

-WASHINGTON, June 21 (Reuters Breakingviews) - Facebook (FB.O) is joining the audio wars – with a cover version.
-Mark Zuckerberg’s company on Monday launched Live Audio Rooms, its version of real-time conversations app Clubhouse read more .
-It’s a bit like throwing spaghetti at a wall and seeing what sticks, but with online advertising set to rise by 22% year-over-year in 2021 , according to GroupM, the $935 billion social network has nothing to lose.
+WASHINGTON (Reuters Breakingviews) - Facebook is joining the audio wars – with a cover version.
+Mark Zuckerberg’s company on Monday launched Live Audio Rooms, its version of real-time conversations app Clubhouse.
+It’s a bit like throwing spaghetti at a wall and seeing what sticks, but with online advertising set to rise by 22% year-over-year in 2021, according to GroupM, the $935 billion social network has nothing to lose.

-For Facebook, grabbing users by the ear is another way to attract ad spend from corporate marketers read more .
+For Facebook, grabbing users by the ear is another way to attract ad spend from corporate marketers.
 Its ad revenue jumped 46% in the first quarter, year-on-year.
 Last week it began globally putting ads on Instagram Reels, its homage to video service TikTok.
 If Live Audio Rooms flops, Facebook investors will barely notice.
 Clubhouse’s backers can’t say the same.
 (By Gina Chon)

 Capital Calls - More concise insights on global finance: